-Anna founded Tandana to create opportunities for intercultural learning – the way she had done when she brought together students from The Traveling School and community members in Agualongo, Ecuador.
-She also wanted to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level.
-Lastly, she was humbled by the love she was shown by the community of Panecillo and wanted to maintain those friendships and support the community members in achieving their goals.
+Later, she found opportunities to support her friends in working towards their goals.
+As a teacher for The Traveling School, she brought her students from the United States to Agualongo to help install water pipes and participate in community life.
+She also saw the opportunity to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level by raising funds in the United States.
+Humbled by the love she was shown by friends in the communities, she wanted to support them in achieving their goals.

 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador: